Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 !!! hint "Using ssh key pair"

-    We recommend to creat an ssh key pair by following the [instructions here](../access/ssh_login.md#before-your-first-connection).
+    We recommend to create an ssh key pair by following the [instructions here](../access/ssh_login.md#before-your-first-connection).
     Using an ssh key pair is benefical for security reasons, although it is not necessary to work with the ZIH HPC system.